What is an event?¶

 represent fields in the value of an event, but there are a few extra columns.

-key and time of the event.
-These system columns are present on every row.
+the event.
+These columns are available on every row.

 In addition, windowed sources have